 What is this research about?

-The National Foundation for Educational Research (NFER) is undertaking national research to understand and address the impact of the current Covid-19 pandemic on education and on learners.
+The NFER is undertaking national research to understand and address the impact of the current Covid-19 pandemic on schools and pupils.
 The work is funded by the Nuffield Foundation and NFER.

-It will consist of two online surveys taking place in May and June 2020.
-All primary and secondary schools in England will be invited to take part, as well as teachers and senior leaders on its Teacher Voice panel.
+It will consist of two online surveys taking place in May and July 2020.
+All primary and secondary schools in England will be invited to take part, as well as teachers and senior leaders on our Teacher Voice panel.

 What does the research involve and when can I get involved?

-At the end of the survey we will ask participants if they would be willing to share their name, email address and telephone number to take part in the June survey and/or a possible further telephone interview.
+At the end of the survey we will ask participants if they would be willing to share their name, email address and telephone number to take part in a possible further telephone interview.

-NFER is aiming to publish the first results in June 2020, in order to inform and contribute to the ongoing dialogue about education during the COVID-19 crisis.
+The findings from the first survey can be found here.
+NFER is aiming to publish the results from the second survey in September 2020, in order to inform and contribute to the ongoing dialogue about education during the COVID-19 crisis.
 NFER will send a summary of the findings to all schools.

 Who is NFER, Who is the Nuffield Foundation?